 The client shall try these Location@serviceLocation attributes in the order in which they were prioritized in the last steering server response.

 As it switches away from the highest priority Location@serviceLocation for local performance reasons, it shall exclude that @serviceLocation for a time-limited period equal to the last steering server TTL that it received.
 Effectively this means that if the next steering server response again assigns the excluded @serviceLocation as the highest priority, the client shall ignore that instruction and instead process the PATHWAY-PRIORITY array as if the excluded @serviceLocation were not present.

+NOTE: The above description does not address the possible presence of @serviceLocation attribute for the PatchLocation element.
+If present, then the same procedure as for Location@serviceLocation applies.
+In ISO/IEC 23009-1, the generalized terminology service location is used, which applies to any of the elements, BaseURL, Location and PatchLocation.

 8 Extended HTTP GET request parametrization instructions